-Join us today for an episode about the reason you often can't make progress and what to do about it...
+Join us today for an episode about the drive to do good...

 Join in on the Chat below.

 00:00:00 Thanks for joining me on episode 637 of the inspired stewardship podcast.
 I'm Andy Purdue Olson from leading better together.
 I encourage you to find the courage to lead in ministry.
 Well, and one way to be inspired to do that is by listening to this, the inspired stewardship podcast with my friend, Scott Mader